ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/manage-batch-process.use-case.md

 **And** the batch has multiple files added
 **When** I execute the start batch command for "batch-123"
 **Then** the batch status should be updated to "processing"
-**And** parallel processing should be initiated for each file using the process-document feature
+**And** parallel processing should be initiated for each file using the process-file feature
 **And** each file should be processed with its configured webhook URL

 ### Successfully cancel batch process